BlinkTagInc/node-gtfs/README.md

  * whose stoptimes occur after midnight (i.e., times greater than 24:00:00
  * in GTFS, such as 25:15:00 for 1:15 AM the next day).
  *
  * To retrieve all stoptimes for a calendar date including those from
  * trips assigned to the previous service date but occurring after
  * midnight:
  *   1. Call `getStoptimes` with the target date:
  *   2. Call `getStoptimes` with the previous date and `start_time: '24:00:00'`:
  *   3. Combine both results for a complete set of stoptimes for July 5th.
  *
  * This approach ensures you include:
  *   - All stoptimes for trips whose service date is July 4th but whose
  * stoptimes occur after midnight (i.e., in the early hours of July 5th)
  *   - All stoptimes for trips whose service date is July 5th (which can
  * include trips with stoptimes that occur on July 6th after midnight ) */ const stoptimesToday = getStoptimes({ date: 20240705 });
-const stoptimesYesterdayAfterMidnight = getStoptimes({ date: 20240704, start_time: '24:00:00' })
+const stoptimesYesterdayAfterMidnight = getStoptimes({
-const mergedStoptimes = [
+  date: 20240704,
-  ...stoptimesToday,
+  start_time: '24:00:00',
-  ...stoptimesYesterdayAfterMidnight
+});
-];
+const mergedStoptimes = [...stoptimesToday, ...stoptimesYesterdayAfterMidnight];
 ```

 #### getTrips(query, fields, sortBy, options)